artkelpe/nestjs-blog-backend/README.md

 # Simple API for a blog website

-This project contains example of dockerized backend for a blog webpage
+This project contains example of dockerized backend for a blog webpage.
+You can find requirements and additional info in file requirements.md

 ## Completed requirements
 * Authentication for admin via password